How To Clean Fireplace Bricks Without Harsh Chemicals

 Last Updated December 28, 2020 By Bella Zinti

 Cleaning your fireplace bricks can be a pain.
-It’s messy, tedious, and requires a lot of scrubbing.
-While it may be tempting to use time-saving commercial cleaners to power away soot, their toxic ingredients can harm your family, pets, and the planet.
+It's messy, tedious, and requires a lot of scrubbing.
+While using time-saving commercial cleaners to power away soot may be tempting; their toxic ingredients can harm your family, pets, and the planet.

-The damage caused by these harmful chemicals— both to your health and the environment— are not worth the convenience.
-In this guide to cleaning a fireplace without harsh chemicals, we’ll break down three proven ways to clean fireplace bricks using all-natural ingredients (and a bit of elbow grease).
+The damage caused by these harmful chemicals— both to your health and the environment— is not worth the convenience.
+The Brick Industry Association also endorses this approach.
+In this guide to cleaning a fireplace without harsh chemicals, we'll break down three proven ways to clean fireplace bricks using all-natural ingredients (and a bit of elbow grease).

 Gather Your Cleaning Supplies

-The soot and ash inside your fireplace can easily stain clothing, so also want to change into clothing you don’t mind getting dirty in.
-Once you’ve donned your paint clothes and waited for your fireplace to fully cool after use, you’re ready to begin cleaning!
+The soot and ash inside your fireplace can easily stain clothing, so you also want to change into clothing you don't mind getting dirty.
+Once you've donned your paint clothes and waited for your fireplace to cool after use fully, you're ready to begin cleaning!

 Before you begin cleaning with a scrub brush, you’ll want to prepare your fireplace for cleaning.
 Start by covering your floor— particularly carpeted areas— with waterproof drop cloths.
 Remove any grates or andirons and set them aside on a towel.
 As you clean, be mindful of tracking any soot on your hands or the bottom of your shoes.

-Next, sweep out any ash, debris, or small pieces of firewood that are still inside the hearth.
+Next, sweep out any ash, debris, small pieces of firewood, and as much soot as possible inside the hearth.
 Then, vacuum out any remaining soot and dust.
 While this step may seem a bit redundant, removing every bit of dirt you can beforehand dramatically reduces the amount of scrubbing required later.

 Prepare Your Cleaning Solution